ericenouen/ericenouen.github.io/_pages/cbdebug.md

 **Removal:** The user inspects concept explanations and selects undesired concepts to remove, such as background concepts in bird classification.

 **Retraining:** The concept extractor and inference layer are retrained based on this feedback, updating the CBM to remove dependence on undesired concepts while maintaining reliance on task-relevant concepts.
+We introduce `CBDebug` to effectively perform this retraining step.

 ---